FooSoft/vim-argwrap/README.md

-# Vim-ArgWrap #
+# ArgWrap #

-ArgWrap is an industrial strength argument wrapping and unwrapping extension for the [Vim](http://www.vim.org/) text editor.
+ArgWrap is an industrial strength argument wrapping and unwrapping extension for the Vim text editor.
 It can be used for collapsing and expanding everything from function calls to array and dictionary definitions.
 All operations are easily reversible and correctly preserve the indentation of the surrounding code.

 ![](https://foosoft.net/projects/vim-argwrap/img/demo.gif)

 ## Installation ##

-1. Clone or otherwise download ArgWrap extension from the [GitHub](https://github.com/FooSoft/vim-argwrap) page.

-    If you are using [pathogen.vim](https://github.com/tpope/vim-pathogen) for plugin management you can clone the repository directly to your bundle directory:
+1. Clone or otherwise download ArgWrap extension.
+Users of [pathogen.vim](https://github.com/tpope/vim-pathogen) can clone the repository directly to their bundle directory:

     ```
     $ git clone https://github.com/FooSoft/vim-argwrap ~/.vim/bundle/vim-argwrap